Personal exports - retail exports: Introduction: Roles and responsibilities

 The team is the administrator and policy maker for VAT retail export scheme.
 Advice or guidance may be needed where the facts are clear but the published guidance cannot be applied or does not cover the particular situation.

-If you have a query about a policy matter, follow the procedure explained on the Indirect Tax intranet site.
+If you have a query about a policy matter, follow the procedure explained in VPOLADV.
 In any submission you must

 - use the correct submission template